Spectral Universality of Turbulent Fluctuations in Relativistic Flows: Spectral Projection and Universality

 Setting $\lambda=\Omega/\Omega_0$ gives a scale-free temporal spectrum:

 where the temporal exponent $\alpha$ is fixed by the homogeneity index and the spatial dimensionality:

+Equation \eqref{eq:universality} defines a universality relation: within the class of Lorentz-homogeneous spectra, the temporal scaling exponent is uniquely determined by the spacetime homogeneity index $\beta$ and the effective spatial dimensionality $D$, and is independent of the underlying dynamics, micro physics or the observer’s state of motion.

-Equation~\eqref{eq:universality} is the central universality relation.
-The subtraction of $D$ reflects the transverse $D$-dimensional phase-space measure of the invariant projection manifold and is independent of the underlying dynamics.
-Because the derivation relies only on local spacetime stationarity and Lorentz symmetry, the exponent $\alpha$ is identical for all inertial observers.
-Although frequency and wavevector mix under Lorentz transformations, the scaling index remains boost invariant.
-This invariant correspondence between spacetime and temporal scaling constitutes a \emph{spectral isomorphism}: the invariant projection preserves the scaling exponent across all inertial frames within the Lorentz-homogeneous class.
+The subtraction of $D$ reflects the transverse phase-space measure of the invariant projection manifold and is purely geometric in origin.
+Because the derivation relies only on spacetime stationarity and Lorentz symmetry, the exponent is identical for all inertial observers.
+Although frequency and wavevector mix under Lorentz transformations, the scaling index remains invariant.
+This invariance may be interpreted as a spectral isomorphism: the projection preserves scaling exponents across all inertial frames within the Lorentz-homogeneous spectral class.

-We refer to Eq.~\eqref{eq:universality} as \emph{Lorentz-covariant spectral universality}: within this class, all inertial observers infer the same temporal scaling from the same spacetime spectrum.
+Hence, we refer to Eq.~\eqref{eq:universality} as \emph{Lorentz-covariant spectral universality}: within this class, all inertial observers infer the same temporal scaling from the same spacetime spectrum.

-\textbf{Irreducibility of Lorentz-Covariant Spectral Mapping.} The universality of Eq.~\eqref{eq:universality} requires full spacetime homogeneity.
-When this symmetry is absent, the invariant projection \eqref{eq:PuProjGeneral} cannot, in general, be reduced to evaluation along any one-dimensional momentum trajectory.
+Interestingly, spectral universality described above requires full spacetime homogeneity.
+When this symmetry is absent, the invariant projection of the Eq. \eqref{eq:PuProjGeneral} cannot, in general, be reduced to evaluation along any one-dimensional momentum trajectory.
 Equivalently, no Lorentz-covariant local identification